shivammeh/Anagram-Game/README.md

 This program uses a clever application of hash tables/an unordered map in order to create a text based jumble game.

 # How to use:
 The program is called jumble and requires a single command-line argument specifying a dictionary file.
-For example:
+First run the make file by doing make jumble in a unix terminal, after you can run jumble with a sample dictionary file, For example:

 ./jumble dictionary-small.txt